 If the CO2 emissions were high in the transport dimension due to car usage, then the study participant would receive one of these two notifications to avoid repetition if the message needed to be sent out at least twice on two consecutive days: "Hello (username), cars can be a convenient transport means, but did you know that you are affected more by air pollution produced by cars when driving a car in comparison to when you are cycling or walking?
 You can reduce your ecological footprint and reduce air pollution by cycling, walking or using the bus or train." or "Hello (username), your environmental impact score on the transport dimension is slightly higher than average.
 It's the car you are using.
 You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead."
-Or if a user used a taxi, which resulted in higher CO2 emissions, they would receive a similar messages: "Hello (username), you were using.
-You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead."
-Or if a user used a taxi, which resulted in higher CO2 emissions, they would receive a similar messages: "Hello (username), you were using.
-You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead." or "Hello (username), taxis can be a convenient transport means, but did you know that you are affected more by air pollution produced by cars when travelling in a car in comparison to when you are cycling or walking?
+Or if a user used a taxi, which resulted in higher CO2 emissions, they would receive a similar messages: "Hello (username), your environmental impact score on the transport dimension was somewhat higher yesterday.
+It's the taxi you were using.
+You can reduce your CO2 emissions considerably if you choose to cycle, walk or take the bus or train instead." or "Hello (username), taxis can be a convenient transport means, but did you know that you are affected more by air pollution produced by cars when traveling in a car in comparison to when you are cycling or walking?
 You can reduce your ecological footprint and reduce air pollution by cycling, walking or using the bus or train."
 In the case of flying, study participants would receive a notification saying: "Hello (username), we all know that flying is not environmentally friendly and that it contributes enormously to our ecological footprint, but sometimes it is just unavoidable.
 However, at other times other options are available and if not there is the voluntary option to offset your carbon footprint."